dotnet/docs/docs/fsharp/using-fsharp-on-azure/table-storage.md

 ## Insert-or-replace an entity

-Sometimes, you don't know if the entity exists in the table or not.
+Sometimes, you don't whether an entity exists in the table.
 And if it does, the current values stored in it are no longer needed.
 You can use `InsertOrReplace` to create the entity, or replace it if it exists, regardless of its state.

 [!code-fsharp[TableStorage](../../../samples/snippets/fsharp/azure/table-storage.fsx#L134-L140)]